SunshineCommittee/SunshineCommittee.github.io/_articles/2020-04-25-virtual-art-week.md

 The event is open to all members of the public, and will be conduted through a teleconferencing platform called ["Remo"][remo].
 From what we can tell, Remo is like a server for multiple concurrent teleconference meetings, with a UI designed like a floorplan.
 You can drag your avatar from one "table" to another to drop in and out of the various meetings.
 Just like visiting tables at a traditional expo event, except, you know, incredibly online.

-You can join the Remo server from here:
+You can join the Remo server from here, via the top bar which reads, "Click here to join the Virtual Café on Thursday at 3PM!":

 [https://venturecafecambridge.org/][venture]